qiuosier/Cancer/Readme.md

 This toolbox is available as a docker image: [qiuosier/caner](https://hub.docker.com/repository/docker/qiuosier/cancer).

 ## Usage
 The command line programs uses `python -m Cancer.run` as entry point.
 Running `python -m Cancer.run --help` will display all available programs.
+Running `python -m Cancer.run SUB_PROGRAM --help` will display all options for the `SUB_PROGRAM`.